 See All Destinations

-Standard, All-Inclusive includes all meals, drinks, activities and more, Exclusive $100 Off per booking
+Grand, All-Inclusive includes all meals, drinks, activities and more, Reduced rates, Kids 12 & younger stay FREE

 Riviera Maya is approximately 50 miles south of Cancun.
 The drive from Cancun to Riviera Maya typically takes 80 minutes.
 Both Cancun & Riviera Maya share an airport, the Cancun International Airport.